pitt-crc/lmod_tracking/docs/installation.md

 3. Configure the database connection settings.
 4. Migrate the database schema and run the `lmod-ingest` command-line utility.

-Aside from system pre-requisites, most of this process is automated for convenience.

 ## System Prerequisites

 These instructions assume the following conditions are already met: